LiviaGitHub/CypressTest/README.md

 **Task 1: QA Engineer Testing task**

-    - Download the task 1 here:
+    - Download the task 1 here: reports folder
     - I added some examples of how I would report a bug and a risk.
     - I created the report in a PDF, but I normally use Jira or another tool that the company uses for this.